Are you a UFC or MMA fan? Even hardcore fans won’t know all of these UFC trivia questions and facts.

 Early UFC Fights Didn’t Have Many Rules Or Restrictions

 The original tagline for the UFC was “There Are No Rules.”
 In the early days, the UFC wasn’t as regulated as it is now.
 There were only two rules: no biting and no eye-gouging.
 That was it.
 There were no weight classes.
 No illegal holds.
 No time limits.
-Anyone could fight anyone.
+Anyone can fight anyone.
 Participants from all walks of life could come, fight, and test themselves against each other.

 Between 1997-1999, the UFC made a variety of changes to appease state athletic commissions, save the sport and help protect the fighters (several cases of brain injuries had been reported).
 These changes included the introduction of weight classes, requiring gloves, and banning fish-hooking, groin strikes, hair pulls, hits to the back of the head or neck, and head kicks to a downed opponent.